Immigration Naturalization New Jersey Lawyer

 - An association with prostitution, gambling, terrorist organizations, or smugglers.

 Furthermore, the applicant must meet several other criteria to qualify for citizenship.
 For example, the applicant must be able to read and write in English, and must be familiar with United States history and Government structure.
-Additionally, men between the ages of 18 and 26 are required to register for the Selective Service for the unlikely scenario that a military draft is re-implemented.
+Additionally, men between the ages of 18 and 26 are required to register for the Selective Service in case of the unlikely scenario that a military draft is re-implemented.

 New Jersey Immigration Naturalization Lawyer